rexkim1020/anam-vii-avionics/README.md

 CanSat deployment, onboard data logging, and a LoRa telemetry downlink used during ground testing.

-Two revisions flew during the 2026 test campaign. **Revision 1 suffered a premature second-stage ignition on the launch pad.** Revision 2, built around the root-cause analysis of that failure, flew successfully.
-This repository documents both, including what went wrong and why the fix was designed the way it was.
+Two revisions flew during the 2026 test campaign, and neither vehicle had a clean flight.
+**Revision 1 suffered a premature second-stage ignition on the launch pad**, traced to the avionics. **Revision 2's avionics performed as designed** — it detected launch without a false trigger, issued ignition on schedule, deployed the parachute, and logged the entire event — **but the vehicle failed on propulsion and staging** and came down under a still-venting motor.

+This repository documents both, including what went wrong, what the fix was, and where the boundary lies between what the avionics controlled and what it did not.

 **Role:** second-stage avionics lead — schematic capture, PCB layout, bring-up, failure analysis, and the Rev 2 redesign.